 Not all patients require a detailed pre-operative assessment and a health questionnaire is used to determine which patients require a full assessment.
 The health questionnaire may be on paper or on a tablet/computer.
 The information required includes all medical conditions, regular medications, allergies to medications and your previous anaesthetic history.
-The information you give will be reviewed by the pre-operative assessment team.
+The information you give us will be reviewed by the pre-operative assessment team.
 If you require further assessment you will be given an appointment to attend the pre-operative assessment clinic.

 At the clinic, the nursing staff will confirm the medical information you have previously given.
-Further tests may be required, such as a blood test, X-ray, heart or lung test.
+You will likely have an examination of your heart and lungs and some further tests may be required, such as a blood test, X-ray, heart test or lung test.
 If a more detailed assessment or discussion is required you may see an anaesthetist prior to your admission for surgery.
 This may require an additional appointment.